lutris/lutris/INSTALL.rst

       sudo python3 setup.py install

-Altought this is the standard way of installing Python packages we STRONGLY advice against using it.
+Although this is the standard way of installing Python packages we STRONGLY advice against using it.
 You won't be able to easily remove the installed version without you having to go through /usr/local and manually delete lutris related files.
 The setup.py script is used by packaging tools to build the